7 Best Substitutes for Agave Nectar

 4. Simple syrup

-Simple syrup is a sweetener made from sugar and water and it’s often used in cocktails, as it sweetens the drink without affecting the flavor.
+Simple syrup is a sweetener made from regular sugar and water and it’s often used in cocktails, as it sweetens the drink without affecting the flavor.
 It can also be used in baking or as a topping for pancakes and waffles.

 Simple syrup can be made with either white or brown sugar, and the choice of sugar will affect the flavor of the syrup.
-The ratio of sugar to water can also be varied, depending on how sweet you want the syrup to be.
+The ratio of table sugar to water can also be varied, depending on how sweet you want the syrup to be.

 To substitute one tablespoon of agave nectar, use 1 and 1/2 tablespoons of simple syrup.